 Based in Amsterdam, Daily Paper was co-founded in 2010 by Jefferson Osei, Abderrahmane Trabsini, and Hussein Suleiman, of Ghanaian, Moroccan, and Somali descent, respectively.

 Inspired by the founders’ shared African heritage, Daily Paper fuses traditional aesthetics from the continent with modern and casual designs.
-Today, Daily Paper is a well-respected label in the fashion world, counting collaboration with PUMA, colette, Van Gogh Museum, and Wizkid.
+Today, Daily Paper is a well-respected label in the fashion world, counting collaborations with PUMA, colette, Van Gogh Museum, and Wizkid in its repertoire.

 But Daily Paper is more than a fashion brand.
 “It’s a movement of ingenious creatives from all walks of life, brought together by shared passions,” says co-founder Hussein Suleiman.
 “We’re creating a community of belonging rather than exclusion.”

 Starting out as a menswear only label, Daily Paper is living up to this sentiment with the launch of its women’s line in 2017, further expanding its offering.